FlyArystan: Destinations

 FlyArystan is Kazakhstan's largest domestic airline, offering more flights and more seats than any other airline.
 The route network includes 24 destinations, including 14 domestic and 10 international.
-FlyArystan has five aircraft bases: Almaty, Astana, Atyrau, Aqtau and Şymkent.
+FlyArystan has aircraft bases in Almaty, Astana and Aqtau.

 FlyArystan commenced international flights in 2019 and has since offered flights from multiple points in Kazakhstan as well as abroad.

+Codeshare agreements

+FlyArystan has codeshare agreements with the following airlines: